1. Introduction

 1. Client starts flow with Aggregator Server

-authorization server should be used.
+authorization server SHOULD be used.
 The Aggregator identifies the client application from the

 IDP_client_token and responds with the public parameters required for the OIDC authorization request.

-POST /registration HTTP / 1.1 Authorization : Bearer <IDP_client_token> Content-Type : application/json { "registration_type" : "authorization_code" , "authorization_server" : "https://as.example" }
+POST /registration HTTP / 1.1 Authorization : Bearer <IDP_client_token> Content-Type : application/json { "management_flow" : "authorization_code" , "authorization_server" : "https://as.example" }

 1.2 Aggregator responds with public parameters